psychemedia/eurydice-resources/resources/eurydice_poems.md

 Sadly raising the cry to Thee–
 "O God, have pity on *all* at sea !"

 Sad blow indeed !
-VoYetl we'll think with pride
+Yet we'll think with pride
 Like British tars at their posts they died.
 And what nobler grave than his native deep
 Could the sailor choose for his long last sleep,
 Where the roar of the surf shall ever be
 The dirge of the Eurydice?

 — *Whitehall Review.*